 - 5. All candidates must normally obtain the Certificate of Basic Information Technology Competence before submitting their thesis for examination. - 6.
-In the Faculties of Divinity, Education and Social Sciences the thesis must be in English.
+In the Faculties of Education and Social Sciences the thesis must be in English.
 In the Faculty of Arts the thesis must normally be written and defended in English.
 Exceptionally, however, at the time of application the Faculty Higher Degrees Committee may approve arrangements whereby the thesis may be written and defended in a language other than English.
-Approval will normally be given only where the use of a language other than English is deemed appropriate by the relevant Department and the Higher Degrees Committee and where the Department and the Higher Degrees Committee are satisfied that appropriate arrangements can be made for supervision and examination. - 7. (a) In the Faculty of Arts or Faculty of Divinity or Faculty of Education the normal standard of admission will be that of First or upper Second
+Approval will normally be given only where the use of a language other than English is deemed appropriate by the relevant Department and the Higher Degrees Committee and where the Department and the Higher Degrees Committee are satisfied that appropriate arrangements can be made for supervision and examination.

-Class Honours but another qualification, being a qualification approved by the University Court as provided in §2 of the Resolution may be accepted by the Faculty as being suitable for the programme of study which it is proposed that the applicant should follow.

-- (b) In the Faculty of Social Sciences, the normal standard of admission will be that of a Degree with First or Second Class Honours of a Scottish University, or an approved equivalent qualification. - 8.
-In the Faculty of Arts or Faculty of Divinity a research student intending to offer himself for the Degree must obtain the approval of the Faculty for his candidature not later than the end of his firstyear of study. - 9. (a) In the Faculties of Arts, Education and Social Sciences, candidates on a full-time basis must attend for regular supervision in the University throughout the period of study, except when given permission to prosecute research elsewhere in accordance with §2. - (b) In the Faculties of Arts and Education, candidates on a part-time basis must be in attendance in the University of Glasgow for a minimum total period of three months. - (c) In the Faculty of Social Sciences, candidates on a part-time basis must be available for regular supervision throughout their period of study unless given permission otherwise by the Higher Degrees Committee. - (d) In the Faculty of Divinity, candidates on a part-time basis must be available to meet their Supervisor at least once per term throughout the period of study unless the Faculty Research and Higher Degrees Committee has given permission otherwise.
+- 7. (a) In the Faculty of Arts or Faculty of Education the normal standard of admission will be that of First or upper Second Class Honours but another qualification, being a qualification approved by the University Court as provided in §2 of the Resolution may be accepted by the Faculty as being suitable for the programme of study which it is proposed that the applicant should follow. - (b) In the Faculty of Social Sciences, the normal standard of admission will be that of a Degree with First or Second Class Honours of a Scottish University, or an approved equivalent qualification. - 8.
+In the Faculty of Arts a research student intending to offer himself or herself for the Degree must obtain the approval of the Faculty for his or her candidature not later than the end of his or her first year of study. - 9. (a) In the Faculties of Arts, Education and Social Sciences, candidates on a full-time basis must attend for regular supervision in the University throughout the period of study, except when given permission to prosecute research elsewhere in accordance with §2. - (b) In the Faculty of Education, candidates on a part-time basis must be in attendance in the University of Glasgow for a minimum total period of three months. - (c) In the Faculty of Social Sciences, candidates on a part-time basis must be available for regular supervision throughout their period of study unless given permission otherwise by the Higher Degrees Committee. - (d) In the Faculty of Arts, candidates on a part-time basis must be in attendance in the University of Glasgow for a minimum total period of three months, and must be available to meet their Supervisor at least once per term throughout the period of study unless the Faculty Higher Degrees Committee has given permission otherwise.